eldridgejm/nixrunner/README.md

 -----------

 The `init.sh` script will create a docker volume named `nixrunner-store`.
 This volume contains the Nix store for the image.
-This makes is easy to share a Nix store between containers.
+This volume is shared between all containers running this image, thereby caching the Nix store.

 The `init.sh` script also bind mounts the `work` directory to `~/work` inside the container.
 GitHub actions can take advantage of this to store persistent values.